mounika2005/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

+## Developed by: lakshmi mounika
+## RegisterNumber:  23004124
-# Exp-02-Implementation of Half Adder and Full Adder circuit:
+## Exp-02-Implementation of Half Adder and Full Adder circuit:

-# Implementation-of-Half-Adder-and-Full-Adder-circuit
 ### AIM:
 To design a half adder and full adder circuit and verify its truth table in Quartus using Verilog programming.